Bayfront MRT station: History

 On 14 June 2005, the Land Transport Authority (LTA) announced that Bayfront station would be part of the Downtown Extension (DTE) from Milennia station (now Promenade) to Chinatown.
 The station would serve the upcoming integrated resort, now known as Marina Bay Sands.
 Initially planned to be a branch of the Circle Line (CCL), the DTE was revised to be the first stage of the Downtown Line (DTL) in 2007.
 The station would also be an interchange station with the 2.4 km CCL branch to Marina Bay station.

-The initial Chinese name for Bayfront station (贝弗兰) generated some controversy.
-Deputy local news editor of the Chinese-speaking newspaper Lianhe Zaobao Chua Chim Kang criticised the translation, calling it "meaningless" and perceived it as an "erosion" of the Chinese language.
-LTA subsequently changed the provisional Chinese name for the station to its existing translation that reflected the "maritime flavour" of the area served by the station, with "海湾" meaning "bay" and "舫" meaning "small boats".
+The initial Chinese name for Bayfront station (zh) generated some controversy.
+Deputy local news editor of the Chinese-speaking newspaper Lianhe Zaobao Chua Chim Kang criticised the translation, calling it "meaningless" and an "erosion" of the Chinese language.
+LTA subsequently changed the provisional Chinese name for the station to its existing translation that reflected the "maritime flavour" of the area served by the station, with "zh" meaning "bay" and "zh" meaning "small boats".

 The contract for the station's construction and associated tunnels was awarded to Sembawang Engineers & Constructors for (US$ million) in November 2007.
 The northern end of the station was designed by the developer of the Marina Bay Sands Integrated Resort.
 The station construction required coordination with Marina Bay Sands to integrate the station design with the resort.
 As announced on 28 November 2011, the station opened on 14 January 2012, with an official opening ceremony the day before.
 The DTL platforms commenced operations on 22 December 2013.

 Station details

 Bayfront station is a cross-platform interchange between the CCL and DTL with two island platforms.
 From the north, the CCL and DTL go towards Promenade MRT station.
 To the south, the DTL goes towards station while the CCL goes towards Marina Bay station.
-The official station code is CE1/DT16.
+The official station code is CC34/DT16.

 Located under Bayfront Avenue close to Marina Bay, Bayfront station serves Marina Bay Sands and Gardens by the Bay.
 The station has five entrances.
 Other landmarks surrounding the station include Helix Bridge, Art Science Museum, Merlion Park, Red Dot Design Museum, and The Fullerton Hotel.

+The linkway connecting Bayfront station to attractions such as Gardens by the Bay was a popular practice space for local dancers because of its full-length mirrors.
+However, following public complaints that dancers were obstructing heavy pedestrian traffic, the management of Marina Bay Sands had the mirrors frosted on 1 January 2026.
+The move had been criticised online as "overly harsh", with one commenting the place was an opportunity to "experience cultural identity".
+Some defended the move as the dancers were obstructing the space.
+A new dance space was established by SMRT Corporation at Marina South Pier station on 15 January.